openshift-examples/web/content/troubleshooting/index.md

   httpsProxy: <http://user:pw@proxy:8080>
   noProxy: <api, ingress VIP, DHCPrange, intranet>
 ```
+Verify that the firewall is not blocking the communications between proxy server and machines.

 It is very recommendable to install OCP in a bastion host located inside the same network segment of the installed cluster.
 By doing this, network issues can be identified timely.